 Breathing is essential to our survival and to our good health.
 We can live more than 50 days without food and about 7 days without water.
 But, without oxygen we cannot survive more than about 5 minutes.
 In many cultures, breath (qi, chi, prana) is considered the vital link to energy, awareness, composure, and ultimately to transcendence.

 There is a new body of research that shows that all of the breathing disorders, from asthma to tuberculosis, from emphysema to interstitial lung diseases, have been linked with an overactive immune system.
 The immune system is not only system to benefit from proper breathing.
 The brain benefits as well.
 Research from Japan shows that during relaxed abdominal breathing, brain waves also show a pattern of relaxation.
-Finally, heart rate variability (HRV) has been studied extensively.
-Poor HRV has been linked with increased mortality after heart attack, and has also been shown to be linked with depression, anger, and anxiety.
+Poor heart rate variability (HRV) has been linked with increased mortality after heart attack, and has also been shown to be linked with depression, anger, and anxiety.
 Research has found that proper breathing can improve HRV and reduce immune activation.

 The bottom line: when we consciously and mindfully focus on our breathing, a rhythmic pattern of healthy heart rate variability and healthy immune function result.
 And that mean a longer and healthier life.
 For cancer patients, you can also use proper breathing to reduce pain.